zellwk/zellwk.com/src/posts/2020-05-27-think-like-a-programmer.md

 **What happens when the button gets clicked once?
 Twice?
 Three times?**

-The sidebar should show up when the button is clicked once.
-This sidebar then goes away when the button is clicked another time.
-It shows up again when the button is clicked again.
+- Click once: Sidebar shows up
+- Click twice: Sidebar goes away
+- Click 3 times: Sidebar shows up again

 **What is the markup of this sidebar?**